 No parking lot is immune to violations.
 Smart parking solutions identify and locate violation hotspots (areas where violations are most likely to occur) through data collected over a period of time, drastically reducing the chances thereof.
 Accordingly, law enforcers can schedule patrols to curb such instances.

-Occupancy data may be collected to not only assess traffic volume in a particular parking lot but also to see how different lots are being used in different areas.
+Occupancy stats may be collected to not only assess traffic volume in a particular parking lot but also to see how different lots are being used in different areas.
 It may be useful to execute an even distribution of traffic.
 Smart parking can help operators develop predictive models that estimate occupancy with accuracy, thus redirecting traffic to under-utilized parking lots.

 Offers higher revenue potential